 If You’re a Media Hound: The Kindle Fire is built around Amazon’s media.
 From Kindle to Instant Video to Amazon mp3, Amazon’s media is built into the core experience of the Fire. iTunes offers third-party apps, but many of the most popular ones – like Netflix – are also on the Fire.
 If you lovelovelove media, the Kindle Fire is for you.

-If You Just Want to Read: Paperwhite!
+If You Just Want to Read: Voyage!
 That’s the ticket.
-You’ll save hundreds of dollars and have the best reader of all three.
+You’ll save a ton of money and have the best reader of all three.